AshVahedi/ddpg-marl-boxpushing-attn/README.md

 \end{align}
 $$

-So the general form of rewward is:
+So the general form of reward is:

 $$
 \begin{align}